pcavad/beginning-data-science/machine-learning-projects/README.md

 - EDA.ipynb: Exploratory Data Analysis for the recipes of diffierent cuisines.
 - supervised-learning-regression.ipynb: how to determine the price of a car.
-- supervised-learning-classification.ipynb: how to determine the cuisine of a recipe.
+- supervised-learning-classification.ipynb: how to determine the cuisine of a given recipe.
-- unsupervised-learning-clustering.ipynb: use clustering to improve the classification project.
+- unsupervised-learning.ipynb: use clustering to improve the classification project.
 - specialized-models-forecasting: forecast timeseries for business transactions.
+- clustering-neighborhoods-Toronto: unsupervised learning project (KMeans).